 The Flint Cultural Center campus provides area residents with an array of cultural, scientific and artistic experiences, and promotes understanding of the diverse cultures reflected in the Greater Flint community.
 The Flint Cultural Center is a major educational resource and a welcoming and inclusive community center.

-The Flint Cultural Center Academy will feature a school day which includes both excellent curriculum and classroom instruction and an average of 90 minutes (per day) of instruction delivered by expert educators at the various campus institutions.
+The Flint Cultural Center Academy features a school day that includes both excellent curriculum and classroom instruction and an average of 90 minutes (per day) of instruction delivered by expert educators at the various campus institutions.

 The Flint Cultural Center Corporation is committed to ensuring that the Flint Cultural Center remains a vibrant and comfortable gathering place for residents and visitors.
 It cares for the Flint Cultural Center campus grounds and buildings, coordinates campus-wide programs and events, and directly supports three organizations: Longway Planetarium, Sloan Museum and The Whiting.
 Learn more at fcccorp.org.

 Flint Institute of Arts

 The Flint Institute of Arts (FIA) is Michigan’s second largest art museum and one of the largest museum art schools in the nation.
 The FIA’s mission is to advance the understanding and appreciation of art for all through collections, exhibitions and educational programs.
 The Flint Institute of Arts will emphasize creating, presenting, responding and connecting with the visual arts for Flint Cultural Center Academy students.
 Learn more about the Flint Institute of Arts at flintarts.org.